 Macular pucker and macular hole are two problems affecting the part of your eye that controls your central vision.
-At Mile High Retina located in Denver, Colorado, with satellite services in Goodland, Kansas, board-certified ophthalmologist and retina surgeon Mark E. Patron, MD offers patient-centered care that always puts your ocular health and vision first.
+At Mile High Retina located in Denver, Colorado, board-certified ophthalmologist and retina surgeon Mark E. Patron, MD offers patient-centered care that always puts your ocular health and vision first.
 Arrange your appointment online or call the office nearest you today.

 Macular pucker, or epiretinal membrane (ERM), is a fine layer of scar tissue atop the macula, the part of your retina that controls central vision.
 During an eye exam, a mild macular pucker may appear like a thin sheet of cellophane.
 A serious macular pucker may appear more distorted with significant wrinkling.

 Macular hole is a full-thickness opening through the exact center of your macula.

 Macular puckers and macular holes may not cause immediate, obvious symptoms, but they can eventually cause central visual distortion and blurriness.
 These conditions can make it difficult to read, drive, and do other routine activities.